 The problem with Thanksgiving that it gives many of us a big ole excuse to eat whatever we want.

 Fatbrain takes over and we justify foods that are not for people who have had obesity surgery.
-Studies show that the average American gains 2 to 8 pounds over ‘the holidays’, the bad part is that end of year pounds tend to be cumulative and every year we get bigger and bigger and bigger.
+Studies show that the average American gains 2 to 8 pounds over ‘The Holidays’, and those end of year pounds tend to be cumulative, meaning every year we get bigger and bigger and bigger.
 These are statistics for those who are not morbidly obese.

 For years I turned Thanksgiving Day into a feeding trough event.
 It’s just ONE MEAL but it would occupy my attention for an entire month.
-There are too many really high carb/fat/calorie recipes that stack on the starches.
-Foods that I used to believe were expected.
+There are too many super fattening, high carb/fat/calorie recipes that stack on the starches.
+Foods that I used to believe were expected – had to have them.
+I was wrong.
+No one truly cares if there is no green bean casserole or if I don’t have all four – stuffing, potatoes, rolls AND sweet potato casserole.

 I’m about to bust!